David-Peede/anc-der-intro-proj/applications/humans/README.md

 ## Analysis

-A walkthrough of my analysis can be viewed `human_analyses_v02.ipynb` notebook.
+A walkthrough of my analysis can be viewed in the `human_analyses_v02.ipynb` notebook.